Skip to main content

 Group

-1. Public facts players know
+1. Public summary

 Example / Archivist.
 Paid well for the last job.
 Wears the Ewenfast ring.